wp-plugins/xili-language/readme.txt

 = SPECIAL NOTE FOR VERSION >= 1.5.0 and WP 3.0 =

-Nothing to do in functions.php : only verify that the theme is localizable and functions.php contains a function load_theme_textdomain(); and that the theme's folder contains .mo files (in root or a sub-folder) for each languages of your website. "twentyten" default WP theme is compatible.
+Nothing to do in functions.php : only verify that the theme is localizable and functions.php contains a function `load_theme_textdomain();` and that the theme's folder contains .mo files (in root or a sub-folder) for each languages of your website. "twentyten" default WP theme is compatible.

+Plugin is backward compatible for theme of monosite.
+But if you upgrade, it is better to restore you theme with default `load_theme_textdomain();`.
+Delete lines concerned by constants THEME_TEXTDOMAIN and languages sub-folder THEME_LANGS_FOLDER.
+NOTE FOR THEMES DESIGNER : If your theme is compatible both for newest (>3.0-apha) and older versions, add some conditional lines.

-= SPECIAL NOTE FOR VERSION >= 1.1.9 and WP 2.9.x =
+= SPECIAL NOTE FOR VERSION >= 1.5.0 and WP 2.9.x =

-With the cost of 50 lines more, plugin now detect automatically (if theme is good and contains 'domain' inside index.php like in kubrick) `the theme_text_domain` and languages (.mo) sub-folder.
-It not mandatory to declare the two constants (but compatible with previous settings).
+Example with 'fusion' theme that offers localization:

 Only encapsule the `load_theme_textdomain()` like in that example for a theme named fusion:

 `